 Company car tax may mean that it is more tax-effective for employees to use their own cars and be reimbursed.
 You can pay up to HMRC’s approved mileage rate (45p per mile for the first 10,000 miles and 25p per mile thereafter) without any tax or National Insurance being due.

 If you are going to provide a company car, clearly a low-emissions vehicle is more tax-efficient.
-The value of the benefit is increased by including additional non-taxable extras: maintenance, servicing and repairs; road tax; and insurance.
+The value of the benefit is increased by including additional non-taxable extras: maintenance, servicing and repairs; Vehicle Excise Duty (commonly referred to as 'road tax'); and insurance.

 Think carefully about whether it is worth providing fuel for private use.
 The tax can easily outweigh the value of this benefit for the employee, while the cost to the business of paying for the fuel can make this an expensive benefit to offer.